CanDIG/candig-server/docs/introduction.rst

 .. warning::

-    This documentation is a work in progress.
+    This documentation is a work-in-progress.

 The candig-server is a CanDIG project, aiming to provide distributed, secure data access